boazsegev/iodine/README.md

 end
 ```

-**Details and Limitations:**
+**Pub/Sub Details and Limitations:**

-* Iodine does not use a Hash table for the Pub/Sub channels, it uses a [4 bit trie](https://en.wikipedia.org/wiki/Trie).

-    The cost is higher memory consumption per channel and a limitation of 1024 bytes per channel name (shorter names are better).

-    The bonus is high lookup times, zero chance of channel conflicts and an optimized preference for shared prefix channels (i.e. "user:1", "user:2"...).

-    Another added bonus is pattern publishing (is addition to pattern subscriptions) which isn't available when using Redis (since Redis doesn't support this feature).

 * Iodine's Redis client does *not* support multiple databases.
 This is both because [database scoping is ignored by Redis during pub/sub](https://redis.io/topics/pubsub#database-amp-scoping) and because [Redis Cluster doesn't support multiple databases](https://redis.io/topics/cluster-spec).
 This indicated that multiple database support just isn't worth the extra effort.

-* The iodine Redis client will use two Redis connections per process (one for subscriptions and the other for publishing and commands).
-Both connections will be automatically re-established if timeouts or errors occur.
+* The iodine Redis client will use a single Redis connection per process (for publishing data) and an extra Redis connection for subscriptions (owned by the master process).
+Connections will be automatically re-established if timeouts or errors occur.

 #### TCP/IP (raw) sockets